 As you configure your interface, the interactive live view immediately updates, allowing you to test the dynamic behavior of its components.
-The current values of all rule inputs are displayed in the Rule Inputs pane, so you can see how the data changes as a result of an interaction in the live view.
+The current values of all rule inputs are displayed in the Rule Inputs pane and the current values of all local variables are displayed in the Local Variables pane, so you can see how the data changes as a result of an interaction in the live view.
 You can also simulate different scenarios using the Test button in the top right corner.

-Any component label can be changed directly by clicking directly on it (while on the Edit tab of Design Mode).
+You can change any component label by clicking directly on it (while on the Edit tab of Design Mode).
 The value of other variables can be changed by interacting with the component in the live view that saves into that variable.
 However, you may wish to change the values of these variables outside of interactions with the live view.
 There are three ways to do this:

 with() function are persisted across reevaluations in the live view just as they would be in Tempo.
 Therefore, if you change the default value for a local variable in your expression, you may need to click the Test button to see the updated changes.

-Designers have an option to save a set of default test values with the interface.
-This allows you to save a common test scenario that can be used by any designer who modifies or tests the interface.
+Developers have an option to save a set of default test values with the interface.
+This allows you to save a common test scenario that can be used by any developer who modifies or tests the interface.